-Coffee is still an essential for most people’s morning routines, but did you know that the coffee grounds left over after brewing that cup of caffeine has a purpose too?
+Coffee is still essential for most people’s morning routines, but did you know that the coffee grounds leftover after brewing that cup of caffeine has a purpose too?
 Coffee grounds can be used for health and beauty reasons, pest control, air freshers, and even DIY crafts.

-So next time you brew that cup of coffee, or get ready to throw away that K-cup, stop, bag up those grounds and read this post!
+So next time you brew that cup of coffee or get ready to throw away that K-cup, stop, bag up those grounds click here for more brewing methods.

 25 Uses for Coffee Grounds